muffafa/muffafa/README.md

 - 👋 Hi, I’m @muffafa
-- 👀 I’m interested in: AI, Machine Learning, OOP
+- 👀 I’m interested in: Blockchain and WEB3
-- 🌱 I’m currently learning: Data Structure with C and C++
+- 🌱 I’m currently learning: React and WEB3
 - 📫 How to get contact wtih me https://linktr.ee/muffafa
 - WORKING ON A WEB APP PROJECT
 <!---